Financial Protectionism, M&A Activity, and Shareholder Wealth

 56 Pages Posted: 28 Mar 2018 Last revised: 19 Aug 2019

 Date Written: July 22, 2018

-The Foreign Investment and National Security Act (FINSA) dramatically increased scrutiny of M&A activity in one-third of the CRSP-Compustat universe by the Committee on Foreign Investment in the United States (CFIUS).
-We find that the frequency of foreign takeovers declines for U.S. firms more likely to attract scrutiny from CFIUS after FINSA, including research-intensive firms (by 56%) and those with greater ability to disrupt U.S. supply chains (by 36%).
-FINSA-affected firms lose 4.2% of their value over a three-day window surrounding nine events related to the passage of FINSA.
-Our paper quantifies the costs of M&A laws enacted to increase financial protectionism under the auspices of national security.
+The Committee on Foreign Investment in the United States (CFIUS) added new frictions to the U.S. takeover market after the enactment of the Foreign Investment and National Security Act (FINSA).
+Foreign takeovers decline for U.S. firms more susceptible to these frictions after FINSA, including research intensive firms (by 56 percent) and those with greater ability to disrupt U.S. supply chains (by 36 percent).
+These firms lose 3.12 percent of their value over a three-day window surrounding nine events related to the passage of FINSA.
+Our findings suggest a tradeoff between national security and shareholder wealth.